 Pet Allergies and Kids: What Parents Need to Know

 Pet allergies are your body’s physical reaction to an animal.
-People are primarily allergic to pet dander (an animal’s skin flakes), but they can also be allergic to a pet’s feces, urine and saliva.
+People are usually allergic to the pet dander (an animal’s skin flakes), but they can also be allergic to a pet’s urine, saliva and even feces.

-Allergic reactions to dander are not due to the animal’s fur, because fur itself is not an allergen.
+Allergic reactions to pet dander are not due to the animal’s fur, because fur itself is not an allergen.
 Fur does trap pollen and dust; however, and the skin flakes that make up dander can trigger allergic reactions.
-If your child has pet allergies and breathes in dander or comes in contact with saliva or other less “benign” features of a pet (i.e., droppings), his body will go on alert and may release histamine and other chemicals in response.
-Histamine acts by inflaming the nose and airways and cause the well-known allergy symptoms of a runny nose, watery eyes and sneezing.
+If your child has pet allergies and breathes in dander or comes in contact with saliva or other less “benign” pet products (i.e., droppings), his body will go on alert and may release histamine and other chemicals in response.
+Histamine acts by inflaming the nose and airways and causes the well-known pet dander allergy symptoms such as runny nose, watery eyes and sneezing.

-If you believe that your pet is causing the allergies, it’s time to schedule that appointment.
+If you believe that your pet is causing the allergies, it’s time to schedule an appointment with an allergy specialist.
 Depending on the symptoms, we may prescribe an antihistamine to handle the reactions.
-But if the symptoms are more intense, then you will want to find out exactly what your child is allergic to and what the best treatment options are.
-It can be a very difficult decision, but if Fido is the culprit, one course of action, in addition to treatment, is to find a new home for your pet.
+But if the symptoms are more intense or impact quality of life, then you will want to find out exactly what your child is allergic to and what the best treatment options are.

 The way allergists determine what your child is allergic to is commonly through a skin prick or skin scratch test, also known as allergy testing.
 Although it looks like it hurts, in reality it only involves small indentations or “pricks” on the upper layer of the skin.
 The allergist places a drop of an allergen extract at each scratch location.
 These extracts include animal dander, mites, pollens, and plant and food extracts.
-If your child is allergic to any of the extracts, the allergist will look for small bumps like mosquito bites.
-These bumps are an immunologic reaction to the extract and are indicative of allergies.
+If your child is allergic to any of the extracts, the small bumps like mosquito bites will immediately appear in the test spots.
+These bumps are a mild immunologic reaction to the allergen extract and are indicative of allergies.